trntv/apis-list/apis/minor-planet-center/minor-planet-center.md

 # Minor Planet Center
-Minor Planet Center API Overview Asterank offers a database API for the Minor Planet Center&#x27;s MPCORB.
+Minor Planet Center API Overview Asterank offers a database API for the Minor Planet Center's MPCORB.
 DAT data files.
 This API is a simple way to quickly apply constraints to a set of over 600,000 a

 ##  🔗 Links
 **Docs / Website**: http://www.asterank.com/mpc